-All grievances concerning any aspect of the services or accommodations provided to student with a disability or related to any issue related to Section 504 or the ADA should be taken to the ADA Coordinator within ten (10) working days.
+All grievances concerning any aspect of the services or accommodations provided to student with a disability or related to any issue related to Section 504 or the ADA should be taken to the University's legal counsel within ten (10) working days.
 If the student feels he/she needs to take the matter further, LMU's grievance committee will review the matter.
-The LMU grievance committee consists of: Dean of student Development and Campus Life (Chair), the ADA Coordinator, the Director of Student Success and Retention, the Director of Student Support Services, and the LMU Assistant Dean for Students.
-Nothing herein precludes modifications, as deemed appropriate by the President, to the membership of the LMU Grievance Committee.
 The decision of LMU's grievance committee is final.